History of CNN: End of the monopoly

 In 1996, CNN received its first major competitors with the launch of MSNBC, originally a joint venture between NBC and Microsoft, and News Corporation's Fox News Channel; despite this, CNN remained #1 in the ratings among the cable news channels and Larry King Live remained its most-watched news show.

 In 1998, CNN, in partnership with corporate sister Time magazine, ran a report that Operation Tailwind in 1970 in Vietnam included use of Sarin gas to kill a group of defectors from the United States military.
 The Pentagon denied the story.
 Skeptics deemed it improbable that such an extraordinary and risky atrocity could have gone unnoticed at the height of the Vietnam War's unpopularity.
 CNN, after a two-week inquiry, issued a retraction.

-Restarting business (2001–2006)
+2001–2007: Restarting business

 In 2000 and 2001, CNN hired many key people such as Anderson Cooper, Aaron Brown, Paula Zahn and (rehired) Lou Dobbs.
 The leadership of the network also changed.
 Kaplan left CNN in 2000, and moreover Tom Johnson retired as head of CNN in 2001 after 10 years.
 Following his retirement, new management and increased competition from Fox News Channel led to the network's gradual decline during the decade.